encodingx/binary/README.md

 It is highly unlikely that a developer would ever need to implement these protocols
-(since in Go, the package [`net`](https://pkg.go.dev/net) supplies types and methods that abstract away these low-level details), but they make appropriate illustrations of binary message formats.
+(since in Go, the package [`net`](https://pkg.go.dev/net) supplies types and methods that abstract away low-level details), but they make appropriate illustrations of binary message formats.

 #### RFC 791 Internet Protocol